 Lounge 26 (Schengen, pictured below) is on the upper level between Lounges 1 and 2, near the D gates.
 Both lounges offer seating and business areas plus drinks and light snacks.
 Lounge 41 also has shower facilities for an extra fee (€20).
 Lounges can get very busy at peak hours.
 Opening hours are 0600-2330 (41) and 0530-2130 (26) daily.

 • Paid entry, from £24/€27 for a 3 hour stay.
 You can book Aspire Lounge 41 (NON-Schengen) here or book the Aspire Lounge 26 (Schengen) here

 • Priority Pass/Diners Club holders.

-• Elite or business/first class passengers of Adria Airways/Aegean/Aeroflot/Air Astana/Air Baltic/Air Lituanica/Air Malta/American Airlines/Arke/Aurstian Airlines/Bulgaria Air/Croatia Airlines/Egyptair/El Al/Emirates/Estonian Air/EVA Air/Finnair/Flybe/Garuda/Icelandair/Iran Air/LOT Polish/Lufthansa/Malaysia Airlines/Qatar Airways/Royal Air Maroc/Royal Jordanian/SAS/Singapore Airlines/Surinam Airways/Swiss/TAP/Turkish Airlines/United Airlines
+• Elite or business/first class passengers of Adria Airways/Aegean/Aeroflot/Aer Lingus/Air Astana/Air Baltic/Air Lituanica/Air Malta/Air Serbia/American Airlines/Arke/Austrian Airlines/Bulgaria Air/Croatia Airlines/Egyptair/El Al/Emirates/Estonian Air/Etihad/EVA Air/Finnair/Flybe/Garuda/Icelandair/Iran Air/LOT Polish/Lufthansa/Malaysia Airlines/Qatar Airways/Royal Air Maroc/Royal Jordanian/SAS/Singapore Airlines/Surinam Airways/Swiss/TAP/Turkish Airlines/Ukraine International/United Airlines

 • Note, most of the Star Alliance airlines use these lounges; Singapore Airlines has a separated section within Lounge 41.